-From 6 May 2014, if you wish to bring a claim against your employer in an employment tribunal, it is a legal requirement that you go through Early Conciliation before you can submit a claim.
+If you wish to bring a claim against your employer in an employment tribunal, it is a legal requirement that you go through Early Conciliation via ACAS in order to submit a claim.

-A request for Early Conciliation can be made through the ACAS website: www.acas.org.uk/earlyconciliation.
-Once you have trigged Early Conciliation ACAS will contact you to discuss your employment dispute and will then contact your employer to see if the dispute can be resolved or a settlement can be reached.
+A request for Early Conciliation can be made through the ACAS website.
+Once you have trigged Early Conciliation ACAS will contact you to discuss your employment dispute and will then contact your employer to see if the dispute can be resolved or whether a settlement can be reached.
 You can give ACAS our contact details and ask that the ACAS officer contacts us instead.

 Settling an employment dispute by ACAS Early Conciliation is usually a faster, less stressful and less expensive alternative to pursuing a claim against your employer.
 The terms of any settlement will usually be kept confidential.